apache/pulsar/site2/docs/deploy-bare-metal.md

   -m "Hello Pulsar"
 ```

-> You may need to use a different cluster name in the topic if you specify a cluster name other than `pulsar-cluster-1`.

 This command publishes a single message to the Pulsar topic.
 In addition, you can subscribe to the Pulsar topic in a different terminal before publishing messages as below:

 ```bash